andreweacott/tado-prometheus-exporter/ONBOARDING.md

 ## Key Concepts & Patterns

-### 1. OAuth2 Device Code Flow (The Authentication "Magic")
+### 1. OAuth2 Device Code Flow

-**Why it's special:** Most OAuth apps require you to register an app, get client credentials, and configure redirect URIs.
+**Why it's important:** Most OAuth apps require you to register an app, get client credentials, and configure redirect URIs.
 This uses the **device code grant**, which only requires:
 1. A passphrase (to encrypt the token)
-2. User visits a URL and authorizes
+2. User visits a URL and authorizes once
+3. Refresh token is stored and used to continue accessing the API

 **Where it happens:** `pkg/auth/authenticator.go` → delegates to `github.com/clambin/tado/v2` library